MedrekIT/cloud_lemp/README.md

 # A Docker Compose container created for the twelfth laboratory in cloud computing programming.

-LEMP stack - XAMPP-like server application that supports running programs written in PHP and working with MySQL databases.
+LEMP - web stack created for solutions written in PHP that support the SQL database

 ---